 The City of Redlands Water System utilizes two (2) surface water treatment plants.
-The Michael Baker International (MBI) team visited two active plants on July 7th,2021.

 The total combined capacity of these facilities is approximately 32 million gallons per day (MGD).
 Below is a plant process summary based on the site visit with an outline of identified CIP projects: